 Hemlington Hall has appointed Mrs Edmenson (Head Teacher) as Main Designated Safeguarding Lead.
 This person has the overall responsibility for safeguarding and Child Protection and has the appropriate authority and training to undertake such a role and is able to provide advice and support to other staff on child welfare and child protection matters.
 This person is able to take part in strategy discussions and inter agency meetings and to support other trained staff to do so as well as contribute to the assessment of children.
+The Designated Safeguarding Lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 2018).

-At Hemlington Hall Academy we have appointed the following Deputy Designated Leads Mr Kirby-Bowstead, Mrs Padgett, Mrs Harrison, Mrs Knox, Mrs Purvis and Miss Lovatt are also trained who are part of the safeguarding team.
+At Hemlington Hall Academy we have appointed the following Deputy Designated Leads Mr Kirby-Bowstead, Mrs Padgett, Mrs Harrison, Mrs Knox, Miss Norlund and Miss Lovatt are also trained who are part of the safeguarding team.
 These individuals are trained to the same standard as the Designated Safeguarding Lead.
 Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate LEAD RESPONSIBILITY for child protection will not be delegated and remains with the Designated Safeguarding Lead.